 5.1.6.
-Using Single Topic for Kafka RPC
+Disable Single Topic for Kafka RPC

-By default OpenNMS creates a request and response topic for each module at every location.
-When dealing with too many locations, these numerous topics can overbuden Kafka.
-A single topic structure creates one request topic for each location and one response topic for all modules, regardless of location.
+By default OpenNMS uses single topic structure i.e. it creates one request topic for each location and one response topic for all modules, regardless of location.

 Note that all Minions at any location must be running the same features in order to make use of single topic.

+For any reason, if you need to have different topic for each module or need different features on each minion, you can disable single-topic as below.

-Single topic must be configured on both Minion and OpenNMS.
+Disabling Single topic must be configured on both Minion and OpenNMS.